chargebyte/chargebyte-docs/docs/source/getting_started.rst

 The following figure shows the basic setup of the AC PWM charger with the Charge Control C:

 .. figure:: _static/images/ac_pwm_charger_ccc_setup.svg
    :width: 500pt

-    Figure: Basic Setup of the AC PWM Charger with the Charge Control C
+   Basic Setup of the AC PWM Charger with the Charge Control C

 .. note::
    The pin assignment of the Charge Control C can be found in the :ref:`board-connections` section.